getlocalcert/website/README.md

 # localcert.net
-The landing page for GetLocalCert.
+The landing page for LocalCert.